niallhosein/ColdThermometryReadout/README.md

 #UL - Upper limit temperature of stage in K
 #LL - Lower limit temperature of stage in K
 #Bias - The output bias required in volts.
-#CalibratedBias - The required DC voltage in volts required to achive the required bias.
+#CalibratedBias - The required DC voltage in volts required to achieve the required bias.
 ~~~

 In the above example, the middle stage configuration operates between temperatures of 0.15K and 1.2K, needs to output a bias of 0.2V to best operate the resistors, and requires a DC output of 0.3V from the specified DAC port to achieve the bias of 0.2V.